 Choose New Guinea impatiens (Impatiens hawkeri) for its sleek foliage contrasting nicely with jewel toned flowers.
 Grows well in shade but some sun will produce more flowers.
 Fertilize monthly.
 Plant can be rejuvenated by pinching foliage back.

-- A classic gift of Cut flowers express love like no other gift.
+- Cut flowers: A classic gift of cut flowers express love like no other gift.
 Most flowers convey a message to the recipient.
 Calla lilies symbolize beauty, daisies symbolize innocence and loyalty, peonies say happiness, red carnations convey admiration, yellow tulips say there is sunshine in your smile, and gladioli display sincerity.
 The flowers may not last as long, but your mom will remember the last time she got flowers and it will be from you.